adrianstando/explaining-knowledge-graphs-with-llama-2/README.md

 explainer = GraphExplainer()
 explainer.set_ontologies_lookup(['pilot2.ttl'], ['https://assist-iot.eu/ontologies'])
 input_text, ontology_text = explainer.process_graph('cam_0000003596.ttl')

 system_prompt = """
-You are a master in the field of knowledge graphs.
-You perfectly know turtle and you explain their contents using layman's terms.
+You are a master in the field of knowledge graphs, and you explain their contents using layman's terms.
 Use the following ontology to understand the data.
 """ + ontology_text

+input_prompt = """
-input_prompt = "Summarize only the data of the following graph, in sentences only.
-Focus on the values at the end of each line.\n\n" + input_text explainer.explain_graph(system_prompt_1, input_prompt_1)
+Summarize only the data of the following graph, in sentences only.
+Focus on the values at the end of each line.
+""" + input_text

+explainer.explain_graph(system_prompt_1, input_prompt_1)
 ```